T-Welsh/Toms-Components/README.md

 - button: styles element to look like a button (use with hover pseudo-class).
 Default vars:--text-alt, --highlight.

 ## TODO:
+* [ ] Add option to set row length on card grid component
 * [ ] Create Cards sub-component page.
 * [ ] Rebuild Carousels in a different framework
 * [ ] Rebuild Simple navbar